You're Very Good At What You Do.

 Your expertise is built on experience, perspective, and judgement.
 But now you have to go out and attract clients yourself.
 And you've found that conversations drift, follow-ups stall, and nothing ever quite moves to a decision.

-You leave a conversation thinking it went so well.
+Your call ends well.
 There was interest.
 They seemed to understand.
-You tell yourself you'll hear from them in a few days.
+You tell yourself you'll hear from them in just a few days.

 Then nothing happens.
 No refusal.
 No decision.
 Just silence, or a vague reply that keeps things open without making actual progress.
 And you're left wondering what exactly went wrong, and why.

 What hurts most is the uncertainty.
 You can't tell whether the issue is explanation, confidence, timing or something more fundamental.
-You just know that too many conversations don't get to a decision.
+You just know that too many hopeful starts don't get to a decision.
+And with little or no work coming in, the question becomes harder to ignore.
+You start to wonder whether going it alone was a mistake.

 This is what changes when we work together.
 Fewer people say, "That sounds interesting," and more people ask, "What would the next step be?"
-Conversations begin to move towards decision rather than explanation, and the next step becomes clearer without needing to be forced.
+Conversations move towards decision rather than explanation.
+The next step becomes clearer, without needing to be forced.

 I offer one-to-one sessions.
-They're not about turning you into a marketer, but about restoring a sense of proportion and judgement, so you stop over-explaining, hesitating, and performing rather than engaging.
-One practitioner - a psychotherapist - described what changed after we worked together: "When I spoke with a new potential client, it felt like half the conversation had already happened."
+They're not about turning you into a marketer, but about restoring a sense of equilibrium, so you stop over-explaining, hesitating, and performing rather than engaging.

 Where to go next